gronteix/saucisson/readme.md

 ## Example code

-This is an example snippet to slice up your image into a list of images stored in the list `multi_matrix`.
+This is an example snippet to slice up your 3D image into a list of images stored in the list `multi_matrix`.
 The position of each of the small images is stored in `codex`.
 Keep track of the `codex` as it will be required to rebuild your original image.

+For the moment, the code **only works on 3D images**.
+But you can cut the up in all three dimensions or only in the xy plane by modifying the `cut_in_z_direction` variable.

 ```
 from saucisson import cutter